 Fields include healthcare administration, accounting, healthcare law, human resources, food services, information technology, construction management, environmental services, patient services, parking services, marketing, communications and fund raising.

-The Clinic also offers attractive, competitive compensation and benefit packages.
+Cleveland Clinic also offers attractive, competitive compensation and benefit packages.

 Physician Career Opportunities

-The Cleveland Clinic Foundation is constantly growing to meet the medical needs of our patients.
+Cleveland Clinic is constantly growing to meet the medical needs of our patients.
 Consistent with this continued growth the Office of Physician Recruitment, Office of Professional Staff Affairs is responsible for pursuing quality, caring medical professionals to augment our staff.

-If you have an interest in securing information specific to your specialty and the current needs of the Cleveland Clinic, please contact Joe Vitale, Director, Office of Physician Recruitment, Professional Staff Affairs at firstname.lastname@example.org.
+If you have an interest in securing information specific to your specialty and the current needs of Cleveland Clinic, please contact Joe Vitale, Director, Office of Physician Recruitment, Professional Staff Affairs at firstname.lastname@example.org.

 In June, 2003, the American Nurses Credentialing Committee (ANC)—an arm of the American Nurses Association and the nation's largest nursing accrediting and credentialing organization—awarded Magnet status to the Cleveland Clinic nursing staff.